adminkov7/WatchMan-Site7/readme.txt

 = 2.2.3 =
 Managing the mailboxes of your site, as well as mail.ru, yandex.ru, yahoo.com, gmail.com

+= 2.2.4 =
+SSE technology is used in the control of new, unread emails

+= 2.2.5 =
+Improved and extended HELP, added pictures, optimized code

 == Frequently Asked Questions ==

 = Question: When you change the WHO-is service provider, the info panel shows not all the statistics of visits to your website.
 Why? =